tgm-team/tgm/docs/tutorials/hook_tutorial.md

     ...
 ```

 You will see the error message tell you that the manager could not find a valid ordering of hooks, and that's because no hook *produces* `'foo'`.
-If you encounter this, chances are you just mispelled either your `requires` or `produces` specification.
+If you encounter this, chances are you just misspelled either your `requires` or `produces` specification.

 *Note*: You can also manually try to resolve hooks for a specific key without activating anything: